mtanghu/LEAP/README.md

 ### Why cumulative sum?

 Cumulative sums were used reasonably successfully in previous linear attention mechanisms like [Linear Transformers](https://arxiv.org/pdf/2006.16236.pdf) though they don't use the *parallel* cumulative sum that can be run in logarithmic time (w.r.t. sequence length) as noted by [Performer](https://arxiv.org/abs/2009.14794).
 This can be seen in the following circuit diagram (from [wikipedia prefix sum page](https://en.wikipedia.org/wiki/Prefix_sum)).
+This means that a model of this kind could actually **proportionally run faster on longer sequences** (i.e. doubling the sequence length only increases the wall time by less than double).

 ![alt text](https://upload.wikimedia.org/wikipedia/commons/8/81/Prefix_sum_16.svg)